OsbornePro/NovaKey-iOS-App/PRIVACY_APP_STORE.md

-# App Store Privacy Disclosure (Apple-Friendly)
+# 🛡️ App Store Privacy Disclosure

 ### Data Collection

-NovaKey does **not collect** or transmit any personal data to the developer.
+NovaKey **DOES NOT collect** or transmit any personal data to the developer.

 ### Data Stored on Device